Call for Proposals: Junior Teams 2026 Season

 - Announcement of results: late January – mid-February 2026

-The applicant must be a non-tenured staff member (e.g., postdoctoral fellow, ATER, CCU-AH) affiliated with a UR, UMR, or UMI.2 that are part of the ExposUM Institute consortium or have been tenured in these same units for ≤ 2 years.
+The principal investigator must be a non-tenured faculty member (e.g., postdoctoral fellow, ATER, CCU-AH) affiliated with a UR, UMR, or UMI2 that is part of the ExposUM Institute consortium or has been a tenured faculty member in these same units for ≤ 2 years.

-The proposal (~3 pages) must be written in French or English based on the simplified file (see below), following the instructions provided therein.
+The proposal (~3 pages) must be written in French or English based on the simplified application form (see below), following the instructions provided therein.

-Proposals will be evaluated based on the quality of the scientific project, the proposed supervision, and the alignment with the Institute's priorities and themes (see Selection Criteria).
-This evaluation will be conducted by a committee composed of representatives from the ExposUM Institute's Executive Committee and Scientific Advisory Board.
+Proposals will be evaluated based on the quality of the scientific project, the proposed supervision, and their alignment with the Institute’s priorities and research areas (see Selection Criteria).
+This evaluation will be conducted by a committee composed of representatives from the ExposUM Institute’s Executive Committee and Scientific Advisory Board.

 Selection criteria

-- clear identification of the field of the exposome explored
+- clear identification of the scope of the exposome being studied

 - interdisciplinarity